flatcar/flatcar-website/content/docs/latest/setup/customization/adding-users.md

     - ../../clusters/customization/adding-users
 ---

-You can create user accounts on a Flatcar Container Linux machine manually with `useradd` or via a [Butane Config][butane-config] when the machine is created.
+You can create user accounts on a Flatcar Container Linux machine manually with `useradd` or via a [Butane Config][butane-configs] when the machine is created.

 ## Add Users via Butane Configs